grzegorz-grzeda/ble-sensor-hub/README.md

 - the program starts,
 - fetches configuration from the defined server location,
 - connects to the MQTT broker
-- periodically scans the BLE area for devices
+- waits for a trigger message from the trigger topic and starts BLE scan
 - if finds a device from the whitelist:
    - it presumes its a ATC1441,
    - parses the service data,